A rock gospel according to Saint Matthew, David Greene’s Godspell was derived from the successful stage show which debuted off-Broadway in 1971.

 The players use their own names, most likely to avoid the potential embarrassment of the elegantly coifed and attired Haskell’s being called Judas by an asexual clown dressed in a Superman shirt (who we come to know as Jesus by his beatified facial expressions, sad, lonely eyes and impeccable diction).

-While he prattles famous sayings from the good book, his friends have some old-fashioned fun acting out such hilarious material as the return of the prodigal son.
+The Messiah leads the whole hippie gang on a far-flung walking tour of New York City, delivering sermons while his apostle friends have some old-fashioned fun acting out such hilarious material as the return of the prodigal son.

 But after playing most of St Matthew for a lark, Tebelak has no scruples about sentimentalising the story’s conclusion.